Tangerine vs EQ Bank Comparison 2025

 GIC Rates for Tangerine and EQ Bank

-It’s not just the high interest savings account rates where EQ Bank beats Tangerine pretty soundly.
+It’s not just the high interest savings account, TFSA, and RRSP rates, plus the availability of a FHSA where EQ Bank beats Tangerine pretty soundly.
 Below is the comparison table for GICs.

 EQ Bank TFSA GICs